Belly dance: In Turkey

+Belly dance is referred to in Turkey as Oryantal Dans, or simply 'Oryantal' literally meaning orient.
+Many professional dancers and musicians in Turkey continue to be of Romani heritage, and the Roma people of Turkey have had a strong influence on the Turkish style.

 Belly dance in the musical industry

-Artists with the belly dance
+Influence in pop music

-Belly dance today is a dance used by various artists among which are Rihanna, Beyoncé, Fergie, however the greatest representative of this dance is the Colombian singer Shakira, who led this dance to position it as her trademark, with her songs Whenever Wherever and Ojos Así, however thanks to the song Hips Don't Lie, her hip dance skills became known worldwide.
+Belly dance today is a dance used by various artists, however the greatest representative of this dance is the Colombian singer Shakira, who led this dance to position it as her trademark, with her songs Whenever Wherever and Ojos Así.
+Thanks to the song Hips Don't Lie, her hip dance skills became known worldwide.
 Also, thanks to Whenever Wherever in 2001, the belly dance fever began popularizing it in a large part of Latin America and later taking it to the United States.